Skip to content

 • Pork – Pork belly, thick cut or regular cut bacon, will work.
 While this is optional, it adds much more flavor to the soup.

-• Barley – Regular pearl barley is used, although any variety will work in this recipe.
+• Barley – I used regular pearl barley, although any variety will work in this recipe.

 • Onions – White, yellow, or sweet onions are good to use.
 In addition, I also used leeks.
 Lastly, fresh garlic is used to add a punch of flavor.